Skip to main content

 Academic

 The academic exploration of aromatase gene polymorphisms reveals a complex interplay between genetic variations, enzymatic function, and systemic endocrine regulation.
 The CYP19A1 gene, located on chromosome 15q21.2, spans over 123 kilobases and comprises nine coding exons (exons 2-10).
 Its intricate structure includes multiple alternative first exons and nine distinct transcriptional start sites, each with individual promoters, leading to highly tissue-specific regulation of aromatase expression.
-This genomic complexity contributes to the diverse physiological roles of aromatase and the varied clinical manifestations of its genetic variations.

 From a molecular perspective, single nucleotide polymorphisms (SNPs) within the CYP19A1 gene can influence aromatase activity through several mechanisms.
-Some SNPs, particularly those in regulatory regions or introns, may affect gene transcription, altering the quantity of produced.
+Some SNPs, particularly those in regulatory regions or introns, may affect gene transcription, altering the quantity of aromatase enzyme produced.
 Other polymorphisms, especially those within coding exons, can lead to amino acid substitutions that modify the enzyme’s catalytic efficiency or stability.

 For instance, specific SNPs like rs6493497 and rs7176005, located in the 5′-flanking region of CYP19 exon 1.1, have been associated with significant changes in aromatase activity following treatment with aromatase inhibitors.
 These variants may result in higher baseline aromatase activity, yet also exhibit greater inhibition in response to therapeutic agents.